arvindcsekar/GW-PTA-PINN/README.md

-# Using PINNS to Model Parameter Evolution in a Spin-Aligned Post-Newtonian Non-Eccentric SMBHB System
+# Using Physics-Informed Neural Networks (PINNs) to Model Parameter Evolution in a Spin-Aligned Post-Newtonian Non-Eccentric Supermassive Black Hole (SMBHB) System

 ## Overview